marshomics/shufflonfinder/README.md

-# shufflon-pipeline
+# shufflonfinder

-A pipeline for annotating shufflon structures in bacterial genomes.
-It searches predicted proteins against a library of shufflon-associated HMM profiles, extracts flanking DNA around each hit, scans those flanking regions for inverted repeats, and produces merged GFF annotations with windowed output for each candidate shufflon locus.
+Annotate shufflon structures in bacterial genomes.
+Searches predicted proteins against a library of shufflon-associated HMM profiles, extracts flanking DNA around each hit, scans those flanking regions for inverted repeats, and produces merged GFF annotations with windowed output for each candidate shufflon locus.

 ## How it works

 The pipeline runs six steps in sequence:

 1. **Prokka** annotates raw genome FASTAs to produce protein sequences (.faa), gene coordinates (.gff), and contigs (.fna).
-This step is skipped when you supply pre-annotated inputs via a sample sheet.
+Skipped when you supply pre-annotated inputs via a sample sheet.

-2. **HMM search** decompresses all `.hmm.gz` profiles from the `hmms/` directory, prepares them with `hmmpress`, and runs `hmmsearch` for each profile against each sample's proteins.
+2. **HMM search** decompresses all `.hmm.gz` profiles from the bundled `hmms/` directory, prepares them with `hmmpress`, and runs `hmmsearch` for each profile against each sample's proteins.
 Results are pooled and filtered by a bitscore threshold.
 Proteins matching multiple profiles are deduplicated so each protein produces one entry (with all matching profiles recorded).

 3. **Flanking extraction** maps each hit protein back to its genomic coordinates through the Prokka GFF, then pulls ±5 kb of DNA (configurable) from the genome FASTA on each side of the CDS.
 The output is a multi-record FASTA plus a metadata TSV tracking the coordinate mappings.